thoth-station/core/CODE_OF_CONDUCT.md

 This code of conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
-All repositories unter https://github.com/thoth-station/ are considered the project or its community.
+All repositories under https://github.com/thoth-station/ are considered the project or its community.

 Instances of abusive, harassing, or otherwise unacceptable behavior in Project Thoth may be reported by contacting the <aicoe-thoth@redhat.com>.